 But do you really have expertise in hiring somebody to optimize your website for SEO -- for the right

-Along the same lines, some that’s a partner in an accounting firm know exactly what to do when it comes to hiring accountants and bookkeepers.
-And that person could reasonably even transfer some of that knowledge to law if their practice extended into taxation law or something similar.
+Along the same lines, someone that’s a partner in an accounting firm knows exactly what to do when it comes to hiring accountants and bookkeepers.
+And that person could reasonably even transfer some of that knowledge to the law if their practice extended into taxation law or something similar.
 And it’s the same thing with attorneys.

 Most small business owners don't identify themselves as small business owners.
 They tend to identify themselves by the niche or the vertical market that they’re in.

-Because of that, they understand really well what it takes to hire people just like themselves.
-But once they get outside that comfort zone, when it comes to knowing what to look for, with potentially white hat SEO expertise -- with someone that actually knows what they're doing -- that's what this podcast episode is all about: empowering you to ask the right questions.
+Because of that, they understand what it takes to hire people like themselves.
+But once they get outside that comfort zone, when it comes to knowing what to look for, with potentially white hat SEO expertise -- with someone that actually knows what they're doing -- that's what this guide is all about: empowering you to ask the right questions.

 The Two Broad Types of SEO: On-Page SEO and Off-Page SEO